Are you making one of these home office design faux pas? An interior designer shares simple fixes for all the biggest office design mistakes.

 6. Crazy Cord Clutter

-The cords and chargers in my house have been breeding since the kids started distance-learning and Peter began working from home full time.
+The cords and chargers in my house have been breeding since the kids started distance-learning.
 The rat’s nest of cords under, and now also on top or your desk is a problem.
 It’s a pain and it looks messy.

 THE FIX: I’m going to be perfectly honest and tell you that this is one thing I really haven’t mastered yet.
 But I’m actively working on finding solutions for the cord-clutter and lack of nearby outlets in our home, and I’ll update this as soon as I have something figured out!